Wednesday, September 17, 2025

 "In the age of information, ignorance is a choice."
 Donald Miller

-Have you noticed that no one is ignorant anymore?
-Not in the view of the politically correct.
-What are they then?
-Just "low on information."
-Folks who didn't vote for Barrack Obama because he is a Muslim and born in Africa, for example, aren't ignorant cretins.
-They were just low on information.
-When Marjorie Taylor Greene claimed that a Rothschild-financed Jewish space laser deliberately ignited those devastating fires in California, she wasn't being a bigoted ignoramus.
-Nor was she feeding vote-garnering bullshit to the clueless.
-Her information was simply deficient.
+Have you noticed that no one is ignorant in the world of the politically correct?
+They're only "differently informed."
+Folks who voted against Barrack Obama because they believed he is a Muslim born in Africa, for example, weren't misinformed, but differently informed by alternative "facts."
+When Marjorie Taylor Greene claimed that a Rothschild-financed Jewish space laser might be igniting those devastating fires in California, she too was differently informed.

 How deliciously nonjudgmental this is.
-No one is too stupid, lazy, dogmatic, dishonest or emotionally needy to discover actual facts.
-They are simply "less informed."
-It's like being left handed as opposed to right handed!
+No one is too stupid, lazy, dogmatic, dishonest or emotionally needy to look up actual facts.
+They are simply "differently informed."
+It's like being left handed instead of right handed!
 There's no fault involved, no personal responsibility.
 They're just — that way.

 How far does this feverishly nonjudgmental crap take them?
-They end up in a world where truth and fact are inoperative.
+The most extreme end up in a world where truth and fact are utterly inoperative.
 Where the scientific method is passé.
 Where the earth is actually flat if you think it is.
-But should they, discover they have a potentially fatal disease, it's my bet that the vast majority of these super tolerant individuals will still seek refuge in the authoritative knowledge of medical science.
+But should they discover they have a potentially fatal disease, you can bet the vast majority of these super tolerant individuals will still seek refuge in medical science, not holistic quacks, bunko artist faith healers, and the like.

-So what are the implications of this metastasizing super "tolerance" for the processes and purposes of schooling?
-Here's what it adds up to.
-Such uncontrolled tolerance will lay waste to both schooling's processes and purposes.
-No knowledge will be left.
-Everything will be a mere matter of opinion.
-And with every opinion being just as good as any other, truth and objective reality have utterly disappeared.
-And at that point it comes down to this: "Schooling?
-We don't need no stinkin schooling!"
+What are the implications of this toxic "tolerance" for the processes and purposes of schooling?
+Their unchecked tolerance lays waste to both.
+With objective knowledge gone, with everything a mere matter of opinion, with every opinion as good as any other, truth and objective reality disappear entirely.
+And, at this point, their cankered "tolerance" logically reduces to something like this: "Schoolin?
+We don't need no stinkin schoolin!"

 No comments: